Which of the following is the balanced chemical equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the balanced chemical equation for the reaction of solid strontium with iodine gas?
+Which of the following is the balanced chemical equation for the reaction between aqueous barium chloride and aqueous sodium phosphate to form solid barium phosphate and aqueous sodium chloride?

 A